Helping Keep Kids Healthy

 If your contact information (phone numbers, address, and emergency contacts) changes during the school year, please notify the school's main office of the changes right away.

-Debbie Rowell Legan, RN, PHN, LSN
+Deborah Rowell Legan, RN, PHN, LSN

 Licensed School Nurse